 Be prepared with binoculars, appropriate clothing (including protection from ticks), food and water.
 Assume the weather will be more extreme on the trip than at home and prepare accordingly.

-While birding, please stay close to the group unless you have some specific reason to separate, and inform the leader if you are doing so.
+While birding, please observe safe social distancing, but please also stay near to the group unless you have some specific reason to separate, and inform the leader if you are doing so.
 This reduces delays and distractions for the entire group.

 All participants are responsible for their own safety.
 Use common sense if you feel that any part of the trip is too arduous for you.

-Always check with the trip leader if you have any questions or medical concerns about the trip.
+Always check with the trip leader BEFORE the trip if you have any questions or medical concerns about the trip.

 - It is the responsibility of the car owner to meet all registration, insurance, and inspection regulations.
 Please note that HBC liability insurance does NOT cover individuals who drive or allow the use of their own vehicles on club trips.